Skip to main content

 Records of workplace violence incident investigations shall be maintained for a minimum of five years.
 These records shall not contain “medical information,” as defined in subdivision (j) of Section 56.05 of the Civil Code.
 Incident investigation records, as well as the WVPP, Records of workplace violence hazard identification, evaluation, and correction, training records, and violent incident logs will be made available to Cal-OSHA upon request.

-Section VIII: Records Maintenance
+Section VII: Records Maintenance

 Sonoma State University is required to: